epctex/tiktok-video-downloader/README.md

 During the run, the actor will output messages letting you know what is going on.
 Each message always contains a short label specifying which page from the provided list is currently specified.
 When items are loaded from the page, you should see a message about this event with a loaded item count and total item count for each page.

-If you provide incorrect input to the actor, it will immediately stop with failure state and output an explanation of what is wrong.
+If you provide incorrect input to the actor, it will immediately stop with a failure state and output an explanation of what is wrong.

-## Tiktok Export
+## TikTok Export

 During the run, the actor stores results into a dataset.
 Each item is a separate item in the dataset.

-You can manage the results in any languague (Python, PHP, Node JS/NPM).
-See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Tiktok Video downloader.
+You can manage the results in any language (Python, PHP, Node JS/NPM).
+See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this TikTok Video downloader.

-## Downloaded Tiktok Properties
+## Downloaded TikTok Properties

-The structure of each item in Tiktok looks like this:
+The structure of each item in TikTok looks like this:

 ### Item Detail